What genres do I work with?

 Level 3 - A little steamy.
 Impassioned kissing, petting, fondling, bodies making contact.
 Private body parts are referenced and may be touched, but clothes stay on.

 Level 4 - Fade to black.
-Can get quite steamy.
+Can get quite hot.
 Clothes coming off, but not full nudity.
 Touching, bodies in motion, but the scenes stop short of acts of penetration and explicit descriptions of private body parts.

 Level 5 - Spicy.
 The lovers are going all the way and taking the reader on the ride with them.
 Nudity, private parts, penetration, orgasm, it’s all on full display.
 Sex is consensual.